believer/advent-of-code/2019/README.md

 | ----------------------------------------------------------------------------------------------------------------------------------------------------- | --- | --- | ------------ |
 | [Day 1: The Tyranny of the Rocket Equation](https://github.com/believer/advent-of-code/tree/master/2019/src/day-1-the-tyranny-of-the-rocket-equation) | 🌟  | 🌟  | 7 µs / 43 µs |

+## Performance

+I've tested performance using `performance.now()` and taken the fastest time from a couple of runs.

 ## Running code and tests

 ```bash